Clinical and Counseling Psychology (PhD)

-Students are admitted to start the program in the fall semester.
-No spring or summer admission will be accepted.
+Students are admitted to start the program in the fall semester only.
+No spring or summer admissions are permitted.
 Participation in the program is full-time and, with the exception of an assistantship, students are discouraged from engaging in any outside employment.
-Applications to the Clinical and Counseling Psychology (CCP) program should be completed by December 15th for admission for the following fall semester.
-In addition to the Graduate School application form and required supporting documentation, the Clinical and Counseling Psychology program requires submission of a program application form, a statement of purpose, and three letters of academic recommendation.
+Applications to the CCP program should be completed by December 15th for admission for the following fall semester.
+In addition to the Graduate School application form and required supporting documentation, the Clinical and Counseling Psychology program requires submission of a program application form, a statement of purpose, curriculum vitae (CV), and three letters of academic recommendation.
 The following criteria supplement the Graduate School criteria for admission:

 In addition to meeting graduate school requirements for regular admission, applicants to the Clinical and Counseling Psychology program must meet the following criteria:

-- Completion of an undergraduate or graduate degree in psychology, counseling or a similar program from an accredited institution.
+Completion of an undergraduate or graduate degree in psychology, counseling or a similar program from an accredited institution.
 Applicants must have completed at least 21 semester hours of prior psychology courses (usually at the undergraduate level) including a statistics course, and a course in research design and methods.

 Required Psychological Foundations

-Applicants should submit the following materials by December 15th to:
+Applicants should submit the following materials electronically by December 15th to the below link: